Top of page

 Airbnb

-• Review the refund/cancellation policies before committing to a property.
+• Review refund/cancellation policies before booking.

-• Link your ECU email address to your personal Airbnb profile and mark bookings as a “business trip”.
+• Link your ECU email address to your personal Airbnb profile.

 Booking.com